tidepool-org/TidepoolApi/docs/device-data/data-types/pump-settings.md

 For carbs, there are currently two allowed values: grams and exchange.

-Grams is a self-explanitory value and is generally the preferred unit of measurement used in newer insulin pumps.
+Grams is a self-explanatory value and is generally the preferred unit of measurement used in newer insulin pumps.
 However, Tidepool also offers support for the now-outdated "exchange" scheme for counting carbohydrates — where one exchange is ~10g or ~15g of carbohydrate.
 Users can upload carbohydrates in exchanges, however this will be converted to grams upon ingestion to Platform.

 The blood glucose value may be mg/dL or mmol/L, but Platform will convert all blood glucose and related values to mmol/L upon ingestion.
 (See [units](../units.md) for further explanation of blood glucose units.)